 Shades of a vegetarian agenda in attacking the consumption of red meat in the paleo community.
 While getting a fair amount of fat may be easier in red meat, paleo folks eat meat of all kinds, from fish to fowl.
 In addition, describing paleo as being targeted towards men is way off the mark and there are thousands of women on the internet to prove otherwise.
 Finally, the conception of paleo as a fad diet is a bit distasteful.
 The earliest conception of the paleo diet can be traced back to William Banting’s Letter on Corpulence, Addressed to the Public written in 1863.
 As long as

-diets have been discussed, the damage of grains has been part of the conversation.
+diets have been discussed, the damage of grains has been part of

 An attack is launched on there being no single paleo diet.
 In general this is a ridiculous argument – it would be like saying there’s no cure for cancer because there are so many ways to get there.
 Regardless, this leads to a great section on the end which argues about eating seasonally and locally.
 I don’t really understand why this is presented as evidence against because it’s been part of the paleo conversation forever.
 This brings the bulk of the nutritional advice to the presentation (predictably).